marcel-van-de-kamp/movie-assignments/exercises/03 - creating stateful & stateless components/assignment.md

     - Insert a `div` element beneath the header element for each remaining property of `selectedMovie` and display the value of that property in it.
 - Insert a `button` element into the movie list `li` element with the text 'view..'.
 - Add an event binding to the button `click` event, bind it to the `onMovieClicked` function and supply the clicked movie as parameter.
-- Add an `ngIf` directive to the details `div` to conditionally hide the details when no movie has been selected yet (`!selectedMovie`).
+- Add an `ngIf` directive to the details `div` to conditionally hide the details when no movie has been selected yet.

 **Result**:
 > The view will now show the details of the movie that has been 'clicked' in the list of movies.